Skip to content

 Lucky Belly

-Downtown Honolulu, $$ - $$$, Asian, Vegetarian Friendly, Vegan Options
+Chinatown, $$ - $$$, Asian, Vegetarian Friendly, Vegan Options

 Lucky Belly is loved by locals for its fantastic cocktails and gigantic bowls of noodles with a modern twist.
 This popular fusion ramen bar is known for savory broths and trendy small plates with offerings like pork belly buns and oxtail dumplings.
 Make sure to dig into a bowl of ramen, complete with sesame seeds, green onion, ginger, a soft egg, and dried seaweed.
 Add the exceptional oxtail wontons and togarashi shrimp with house made kimchi to spice things up a bit.
 You’ll love the atmosphere if you dine in, but Lucky Belly also offers takeout.